What is VOIP software?

 Founded in 2006, Nextiva has recently introduced several upgrades enhancing user experience.
 In late 2023, improvements such as a dedicated voicemail section in the desktop app, a new network status check feature, and convenient keyboard shortcuts were added.

-Key product factors for Nextiva include its security features, compliance with industry standards, and the user-friendly nature of its interface.
+Key product factors for Nextiva include its security features such as encrypted calling, compliance with industry standards, and the user-friendly nature of its interface.
 These factors are pivotal for businesses prioritizing data security and ease of use in their communication solutions.

 Ooma: Best for international callers